-With changes to the West Indian Co.
-Ltd’s leadership team finalized, members of the Government Employees’ Retirement System’s board of trustees on Friday discussed giving the agency another shot at managing the Havensight Mall.
+With changes to the West Indian Company’s leadership team finalized, members of the Government Employees’ Retirement System’s board of trustees on Friday discussed giving the agency another shot at managing the Havensight Mall.

 GERS board members broached the issue during an executive session at its monthly board meeting Friday, with board chairman Raymond James explaining afterward that members were interested in hearing what WICO’s new management team had to say about continuing the contract.